-Additional Judges to the Circuit Court - There is a strong possibility a judge will be added to the Circuit Court in the coming fiscal year.
+Additional Judges to the Circuit Court - There During the 2022 session of the General Assembly decided an additional judge should be added to the Circuit Court.
 The bench would increase to seven full-time judges.
-While this would be a good addition for Prince William County (PWC) and the citizens the Court serves, it also brings certain challenges.
+While this is a good addition for Prince William County (PWC) and the citizens the Court serves, it also brings certain challenges.
 There is a need for a new courtroom and office space for the judge and staff.
 The Judicial Center is near full capacity for all the courts and other Constitutional offices that share the building.
-There is a placeholder in the Adopted FY22-FY26 Five-Year Plan to address this facility issue, but these issues will need to be addressed before the master plan implementation as the real possibility and need of additional judges in the future.
+There is a placeholder in the FY2022-2026 Five-Year Plan to address this facility issue, but these issues will need to be addressed before the master plan implementation as the real possibility and need of additional judges in the future.

 Staffing Needs for the Court - As mentioned above, the Circuit Court continues to address the needs of the Court and the judicial support it provides for the citizens of PWC.
 Staffing plays a key role in providing that support.
-The Court is looking at implementing a local Drug Court.
-With the implementation of this program, a program coordinator will be required.
 There have also been discussions to solidify the judicial law clerks' program by recruiting a permanent staff attorney to the judge's chambers to recruit, manage, and train the annual judicial law clerks, and serve as the law clerk for recusal cases.
-With a seventh judge being added to the Circuit Court, an additional judicial law clerk and judicial administrative specialist would be required.